ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- p_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the residual-Hessians-vector product matrix $P$ if it is used.
+		- is a scalar variable of type INT that holds the number of entries in the residual-Hessians-vector product matrix $P$ if it is used.

 	*
 		- eval_hprods